YayinC/Efficiency-Analysis-of-Wind-Farms/README.md

   USING ST_Transform(geom,2163);
 ```
 Here, we use US National Atlas Equal Area coordinate system, whose spatial reference code is 2163.<br><br>
 We note that in the table, some rows has no generation data.
 We want to remove these rows.
 Also, because very small wind farms are often used for research purposes or not professionally maintained, we want to filter out wind farms below a certain capacity.
 We want to keep the rows whose capacity is now less than than the 10th percentile of capacity.
 Additionally, we want to calculate the effiency based on the capacity and generation in this step.
-After this step, we will get a clean dataset.
+After this step, we will get a temporary table "wftemp".
 ```
 CREATE TEMP TABLE wftemp AS (SELECT *,
 CAST(CASE WHEN generation = 'NA' THEN '0'